 We believe that the provision at Sadlers Wood is of great benefit to the local community, many of whom rely on it as there only accessible local green space.
 However we are acutely aware of the changing needs and requirements of the community when it comes to public woodlands and greens spaces, particularly in the current climate.
-Therefore we have carried out a user survey (2021), alongside our other Green Flag sites, to gauge public opinion and ideas regarding the site.
-The headline results from those who completed the surveys were as follows:
+We are very aware of the often vastly differing views of the general public and site users as to the approach to management and expectations which exist.
+It is important that we manage the site in a way which is appropriate for the community, but also for the site and the service.
+In 2021 we carried out user surveys across our three Green Flag sites, including Sadlers Wood, to help us understand the areas which should be prioritised with respect to improvements and developments, as well as to understand the types of user we serve.

-- The vast majority of respondents were regular visitors of over three years - Leisure walk, getting some fresh air and enjoying the scenery were the reasons given most for visiting the site - Most people attend site with family members, but the site is also well used by dog walkers - People visit the site all year around, with no particular season being more popular than another - 85% of respondents access Sadlers Wood by foot, with 87.5% living within 15 minutes of the site - 52% spend less than an hour on site per visit, whilst a further 45% spend between 1 & 2 hours - The top 3 most important site qualities to visitors of Sadlers Wood are cleanliness, wildlife & biodiversity and tranquillity - The highest rated (very good or good) site qualities for Sadlers Wood were Wildlife and biodiversity, tranquillity and views. - Improvements and additions which the respondents would like to see most were more benches & seating, improved interpretation and installation of sculptures - 3 times more females completed the survey than males
+- The vast majority of respondents were regular visitors of over three years - Leisure walk, getting some fresh air and enjoying the scenery were the reasons given most for visiting the site - Most people attend site with family members, but the site is also well used by dog walkers - People visit the site all year around, with no particular season being more popular than another - 85% of respondents access Sadlers Wood by foot, with 87.5% living within 15 minutes of the site - 52% spend less than an hour on site per visit, whilst a further 45% spend between 1 & 2 hours - The top 3 most important site qualities to visitors of Sadlers Wood are cleanliness, wildlife & biodiversity and tranquillity - The highest rated (very good or good) site qualities for Sadlers Wood were Wildlife and biodiversity, tranquillity and views.

+- Improvements and additions which the respondents would like to see most were more benches & seating, improved interpretation and installation of sculptures - 3 times more females completed the survey than males

-The headline results from the survey were released via this article - Home | What do residents like about our Country Parks? (north-norfolk.gov.uk) - and the team will be utilising these when considering what improvements to make in 2022 and beyond.
+The headline results from the survey were released via this article - Home | What do residents like about our Country Parks? (north-norfolk.gov.uk) - and the team have been utilising these when considering what improvements to make.
 It was noticeable with Sadlers Wood that there were much fewer high ratings with regards to site qualities than our other two sites and, although all of these qualities were not necessarily identified as very bad, this shows that we have areas to improve upon.
 We are also aware that although a sample size of 40 respondents does give us a good idea of people's thoughts, needs and wishes, it may also not represent all the users of this site.
 The final question on our survey allowed respondents to give their own comments about Pretty Corner, here are a few:

-- A lovely, peaceful, tranquil setting love it to walk the dog with my grandchildren. - This is a fantastic wood which changes through the seasons, it currently looks beautiful with the bluebells! - Concern over motorcycle using the woods, bins and glass on the park, other than this me, my daughter and my dog will still continue to go to the woods as its so lovely. - We visit with young children and it can be very difficult if they need the toilet.
+- A lovely, peaceful, tranquil setting love it to walk the dog with my grandchildren. - This is a fantastic wood which changes through the seasons, it currently looks beautiful with the bluebells! - Concern over motorcycle using the woods, bins and glass on the park, other than this me, my daughter and my dog will still continue to go to the woods as it's so lovely. - We visit with young children and it can be very difficult if they need the toilet.
 We don't drive so can't just get something from the car or go home easily.